instantlinux/docker-tools/images/mariadb-galera/README.md

 ### Setting up etcd

+See the k8s/Makefile for a _make etcd_ to start	etcd using helm under kubernetes.
 A docker-compose service definition is available at [docker-tools/services/etcd](https://github.com/instantlinux/docker-tools/tree/master/services/etcd).
 Instructions for using the free discovery.etc.io bootstrap service are given there.

 ### Credits